What do clients say about the firm?

 How do I pay for my legal fees?

-We handle cases either on an hourly fee basis, or on a contingency fee basis.
+For litigation, we handle cases either on an hourly fee basis, or on a contingency fee basis.
 A contingency means that if there is no monetary recovery, you owe us nothing for our legal fees.
 For estate planning work, we work on an hourly fee basis.

 We will typically request a deposit of $500-$5,000 in our trust account to cover our out-of-pocket expenses such as court-filing fees and deposition costs.

 Who will work on my case?

 Typically one or two lawyers and one or two legal assistants will work with you directly.

 If there is a trial, will I need to be present?

 What is a deposition?

 During your case, you may have to give a deposition.
 A deposition is basically a formal interview by the opposing lawyer, under oath, which is recorded word for word by a court reporter.
 Before your deposition is taken, a lawyer will prepare you.
 When your deposition is taken, a lawyer will be present throughout to represent you.

 Most cases (over 90%) are settled before trial.
 We will regularly inform you of our evaluation of your case for settlement, and cases will be settled only with your full participation, advice, and consent.